Jobijollof/aws-bootcamp-cruddur-2023/journal/week0.md

 - Defines how the system should be implemented

-- Enviroment without actual names or sizes
+- Environment without actual names or sizes

 - Example:undeployed CFT